LuCEresearchlab/sound-notional-machines/notional-machines/README.md

-# notional-machines
+# The "Sound Notional Machines" Artifact

+This is the Haskell implementation for the "Sound Notional Machines" paper.

 ## What's here?

 * [notional-machines]:
   * `Lang/` - language implementations
   * `Machine/` - notional machine implementations
-  * `LangInMachine/` - Simulation relation between language and NM
+  * `LangInMachine/` - simulation relation between language and NM
   * `Meta/` - high-level machinery to aid implementations

 ## Run